 Stretching around five miles along the coast, Cabo Pulmo National Marine Park is one of the most biodiverse areas in the Mexican Pacific.
 Not only is it one of only three coral reefs on the west coast of North America, but it’s also the oldest and estimated to be around 20,000 years old.
 Its protected waters provide a refuge, feeding ground, and nursery for a number of marine organisms while 11 of the 14 coral species found in the Sea of Cortez are encountered here.

 In the evening, we’ll stay in the small town of Cabo Pulmo, which has rapidly transitioned from fishing to tourism due to the appeal of its underwater wonders.

 Snorkel Cabo Pulmo National Park, On to Cabo San Lucas

 On your final day, we’ll head underwater to snorkel with some of the 875 marine species that inhabit the Gulf of California.
 In addition to more than 200 species of reef fish, the area is home to colorful corals, sea turtles, and rays.

 After lunch, we’ll make the two-hour drive south to Cabo San Lucas and have a farewell dinner to celebrate our adventure together.

 Dates & Rates

-Single Supplement: If you are a solo traveler and wish to have your own hotel room an additional single supplement of $355.00 is required.
+Single Supplement: If you are a solo traveler and wish to have your own hotel room an additional single supplement is required.
 Please inquire at time of booking if you have any questions.